jundalisay/superb/content/en/maharlika/laws/epira-irr/part-4/rule-22.md

 administration of TRANSCO and, for this purpose, may delegate some or any of his administrative responsibilities and duties to other officers of TRANSCO;

-Page 71 of 100(iv) Subject to the guidelines and policies set up by the Board, to appoint and fix the number and compensation of subordinate officials and employees of TRANSCO; and for cause, to remove, suspend or otherwise discipline any subordinate employee of
+(iv) Subject to the guidelines and policies set up by the Board, to appoint and fix the number and compensation of subordinate officials and employees of TRANSCO; and for cause, to remove, suspend or otherwise discipline any subordinate employee of